 Evaluation risk: The risk that the CASS auditor will fail to evaluate accurately the underlying subject matter against the applicable criteria and related assertions, in the terms specified by the FCA concerning the firm's status relating to the holding of client assets.

-FCA: Financial Conduct Authority (formerly the Financial Services Authority).
+FCA: Financial Conduct Authority.

 Firm: The regulated legal entity in respect of which the CASS auditor is reporting.

 FSMA 2000: The Financial Services and Markets Act 2000